aali179/socketProgramming/README.md

 `python3 PacketSender.py`

 3. Enter the server IP address and payload.
+The server socket is hardcoded to run on 192.168.2.88 and port 6000.
 The packet verfication results will be displayed in the first terminal.